 The Country Nuclear Power Profiles (CNPP) compiles background information on the status and development of nuclear power programmes in Member States.
 The CNPP's main objectives are to consolidate information about the nuclear power infrastructures in participating countries, and to present factors related to the effective planning, decision making and implementation of nuclear power programmes that together lead to safe and economical operations of nuclear power plants.Read more

 Structure and Requirements

 The CNPP report has a standard outline which was revised and updated in 2018.
 The document CNPP Structure and Requirements contains the required outline and also provides guidelines for the national contributors.

-For the 2018 edition, 37 countries provided updated or new profiles:
+For the 2019 edition, 26 Member States provided updated or new profiles:

 Argentina, Armenia, Belgium, Brazil, Bulgaria, Czech Republic, Finland, France, Germany, Hungary, Islamic Republic of Iran, Italy, Japan, Lithuania, Mexico, Netherlands, Pakistan, Republic of Korea, Romania, Russian Federation, Slovakia, Slovenia, Switzerland, Turkey, United Arab Emirates and the United States of America.